-Best Exercise Bike Under 500 - YOSUDA Indoor Cycling Bike
+Best Indoor Exercise Bike Under 500 - YOSUDA Indoor Cycling Bike

 As far as one size fits (practically) all option, this bike should hit the mark, especially since its maximum height goes to 35 inches, making it suitable for someone as tall as 6ft 3 typically speaking.

-As for the drive system, you're getting a heavy 35lbs flywheel, which gives you that 'spinning wheel' feel when you're exercising.
+As for the drive system, you're getting a heavy 35lbs flywheel, which gives you that 'spinning wheel' feel whilst exercising.

-Best Exercise Bike Under 500 Heavy Flywheel- Sunny Health & Fitness
+Best Spin Exercise Bike Under 500 - Sunny Health & Fitness SF-B1203

 There are a few other features that make life much easier too, including a 4-way adjustable seat, bottle holder, and wheels so you don’t need to strain yourself moving it from A to B.

-All in all, this Sunny Health & Fitness exercise bike ticks more than a few boxes in our books, especially for the price point.
+All in all, this Sunny Health & Fitness bit of kit ticks more than a few boxes in our books, especially for the price point.

-Best Exercise Bike Under 500 - Echelon Smart Connect Fitness Bike
+Best Smart Exercise Bike Under 500 - Echelon Ex-Prime Smart Connect Fitness Bike

-The Echelon Smart Connect Fitness Bike is probably the best-looking entry on the list in our eyes, but it also delivers the goods when it comes to performance and functionality.
+The Echelon Smart Connect Fitness Bike looks to deliver the goods when it comes to performance and functionality.

 You're getting 32 levels of precise resistance here, so you can really zone in on how challenging you want your workout to be.

-You can use this bike as is, and it'll be a good allrounder which is far from an eyesore in your home, but if you pay extra for membership, you can gain access to live on-demand classes from world-class instructors.
+You can use this bike as is, but if you pay extra for an Echelon membership, you can gain access to live on-demand classes from world-class instructors.

-This is a good way of literally bringing the gym into your home, but it does come at quite a high price point.
+This is a good way of literally bringing the gym into your home, but it does come at an additional cost.